synw/django-sfp/README.md

 Usage
 -----

-Create a ``pages`` in the Django project static directory.
+Create a ``pages`` folder in the Django project static directory.
 Any html file you include there will get served as a static page.

 For example::